Varicose Veins Overview

 What Are Varicose Veins?

 Varicose veins are ropy appearing blue vessels under the skin, usually ¼ inch or larger in diameter.
-They are most often branches from the saphenous trunk veins, and have enlarged due to the excess pressure in the saphenous system.
+They are most often branches from the saphenous trunk veins and have enlarged due to the excess pressure in the saphenous system.
 Varicose veins are unsightly and often painful.
-A clotted varicose vein causes the classic phlebitis, hot and red and painful skin at the site of the clot.
-Beside the visible symptoms, physical symptoms are tiredness, restless legs at night, heaviness in the leg, pain, aching, itching, throbbing and swelling, burning or a cramping sensation.
+A clotted varicose vein causes the classic phlebitis, hot and red, and painful skin at the site of the clot.
+Besides the visible symptoms, physical symptoms are tiredness, restless legs at night, heaviness in the leg, pain, aching, itching, throbbing and swelling, burning, or a cramping sensation.

 Prominent spider and varicose veins can disrupt the uniform beauty of your legs, and can cause you to feel less confident.